fire-h0und/the-keyboard-design-checklist/README.md

 Luckily these days are in the past and all readlily available switches come in dampened tectile or even linear (smooth travel) silenced variety.

-It is worth to note that bast the **topre** membrane and **IBM**'s buckling spring all other swithces "fake" the activation event with a secondary element or device acting as tactile event generator.
-The notable exception being the **Cherry** clickjacket tactile clicky MX switch, altho it's design goal was to actually prevent accidental double activation events.
+It is worth to note that past the **topre** membrane, **IBM**'s buckling spring and the **Cherry** clickjacket tactile clicky MX switch all other swithces "fake" the activation event with a secondary element or device acting as tactile event generator.
+Some solutions are so off one can make the switch close before the tactile event takes place, or opposite, make the tactile event happen before the switch closes.
+Worst case is to even have both happen on the same unit.

+Other notable feedback mecahnisms are the illuminating ones:
+* Status LEDs
+* OLED status screen
+* audible feedback (confirms every switch closing, or change of status or both)
+* solenoid (some have such a heavy one the feedback is clearly tacitle even)

 ### Non functional features
 Every once in a while there are those keyboards that seem to be aiming to amuse, shock or ridicule.